 Christian Vogler is the principal investigator.
 He is a professor at the Department of Arts, Communication and Theatre in the Communication Studies Program.
 He also is the director of the Technology Access Program at Gallaudet University.
 He is deaf, a hearing aid user, and employs both spoken English and American Sign Language in his everyday communications.
 He earned his Ph.D. in Computer and Information Sciences at the University of Pennsylvania.
 He has co-directed the RERC on Telecommunications Access and is currently directing the RERC on Technology for the Deaf and Hard of Hearing.
 He has actively worked on access matters for the deaf and hard of hearing in the FCC Disability Advisory Committee, Emergency Access Advisory Committee, and the Communications Security, Reliability, and Interoperability Council.
 Dr. Vogler leads the overall DRRP and the engagement with stakeholders.

 Raja Kushalnagar, who is deaf, is the co-lead investigator and scientific lead.
-He is an associate professor and Director of the Information Technology Program within the Department of Science, Technology and Mathematics at Gallaudet University.
+He is a professor and Director of the Information Technology Program within the Department of Science, Technology and Mathematics at Gallaudet University.
 He earned his Ph.D. in Computer Science at the University of Houston, and his J.D. at Texas Southern University.
 He has conducted numerous qualitative and quantitative accessibility studies, especially related to captioning.
 Dr. Kushalnagar also has extensive experience managing undergraduate research through directing a Research Experience for Undergraduates Site program on Accessible Multimodal Interfaces.
 He has served on the FCC’s Consumer Advisory Committee on matters related to disability access.
 Three of his students have gone on to PhD programs and received the prestigious NSF Graduate Research Fellowship.

 Norman Williams is a senior research engineer in Gallaudet’s Technology Access Program, where he has worked from 1990-2001 and from 2005 to the present.
 He holds a B.S. in Computer Science from Gallaudet University.
 Mr. Williams is deaf.
 For three years, he was a developer for Communication Services for the Deaf, Inc., designing and testing text- and video relay service technologies.
 He was a part of the RERC on Telecommunications Access, where he developed an interface for integrating messaging with real-time text, which was adopted by AOL in AIM 6.8, and for which he was awarded a patent in 2013.
 He also has extensively contributed to software for smart home alerting technologies for the deaf and hard of hearing, and currently is leading the technical setup of the collaboration with MITRE.
 Mr. Williams also pioneered the integration of computer functionality with TTY text telephony by developing a full-featured software program, Futura-TTY.
 Mr. Williams oversees the technical customizations of the captioning software and other software and systems that need to be adapted for the purposes of the project.